 SSH servers offer the client a selection of authentication methods.
 The server advertises what it supports, and the client attempts to authenticate over each method that it can support.
 Generally, the client will choose methods that are the least intrusive to the user, if they are available.
 In most cases, the client provides the option to choose which methods can be used.
 In WinSCP, you can configure this on SSH > Authentication page of Advanced Site Settings dialog.

-The actual order of authentication methods is as follows: GSSAPI (SSH-2 only), public key (using Pageant), public key (using configured file), keyboard-interactive (SSH-2 only), TIS or Cryptocard (SSH-1 only), password.
+The actual order of authentication methods is as follows: GSSAPI, public key (using Pageant), public key (using configured file), keyboard-interactive, password.

 To prevent man-in-the-middle attacks, each SSH server has a unique identifying code, called a host key.
 These keys prevent a server from forging another server’s key.
 If you connect to a server for the first time or if the server presets a different key then previously, WinSCP will prompt you to verify the key.

 Two major versions of the SSH protocol exist, SSH-2 and SSH-1.
-Most SSH servers nowadays allow modern and secure SSH-2 only.
+Most SSH servers nowadays allow modern and secure SSH-2 only, which is also WinSCP’s default.

 SSH supports data stream compression between the client and the server.
 On slow links, this may increase throughput, while in faster connections the added CPU overhead may actually result in slower transfers, particularly depending on the data type you’re transferring.
 Large text files may still benefit significantly, while binaries may transfer more slowly.
 You may want to experiment to find what works best in your situation.
 Compression may also improve security slightly, in part by rendering known cyphertext attacks more difficult and by providing less data for cryptanalysis.